Indian Housing Block Grant Program (IHBG)

 - Improving energy efficiency

-- Reducing crime
+- Reducing crime and improving safety

 More IHBG program information can be found in the supporting Native American Housing Assistance and Self Determination Act (NAHASDA) legislation.